 Contact with your Children over the Holidays

 The welfare of children is the key consideration at this time and it is important their usual routine of spending time with both parents is maintained as much as possible.
-However, the health emergency means not everyone will be able to spend time with their children right now.

 Every family is different and parents should work together to assess their particular circumstances, including the child’s health, the risk of infection and the presence of any vulnerable individuals in homes children may be visiting.